 Professionals stand out for all those qualities and more; and they personify them every minute of their working lives.

 Demonstrate a passionate commitment to your role

 Passion may contribute more to the greatness of a leader than any other trait.
-Is the driving force that enables people to retain far more than I ever imagined.
+It’s the driving force that enables people to retain far more than I ever imagined.
 And it’s contagious.
-People fall in line behind passionate leaders because they get ignited by the same sense of purpose.
+People fall in line behind passionate leaders because they get inspired by the same sense of purpose.

 People don’t just care about doing a good job; they’re dedicated to it.
 They don’t just like their work; they love their work.

 My rule of thumb for leaders who wonder if they’re in the right position is this: you should feel as excited about going to work in the morning as you are about getting home at night.
 If you find that you’re not inspired to start new projects or take bold initiatives, and you’re starting to go home earlier and earlier, it might be time to rethink your situation.

 At the same time, professionals understand the risk of burnout and imbalance.
 Many people talk about having a business life and personal life, but in reality you only have one life, and the best leaders are passionate about everything in it.

 Do what it takes to get the job done